 In addition, the Honors College welcomes projects outside of a research paper.
 Some

 examples include: PR campaign, service project, laboratory research, and presenting

 in class or in the community.
-In some cases, contracted projects might be significant

 To consult with the Honors College on appropriate work, students or faculty may contact the Assistant Dean.